 Click on the red pins to take the Virtual Heritage Tour of Princeton’s historic Witherspoon-Jackson neighborhood.

-Witherspoon-Jackson Historical and Cultural Society (WJHCS) is delighted to announce the arrival of twenty-nine Heritage Tour plaques in the Witherspoon-Jackson neighborhood, Princeton’s 20th Historic District!
-Since the early 19th century, Princeton’s original African American residents occupied this segregated district as a proud, self-sufficient and self-sustaining community.
+Witherspoon-Jackson Historical and Cultural Society (WJHCS) is delighted to announce the arrival of twenty-nine Heritage Tour plaques in the Witherspoon-Jackson neighborhood, Princeton’s 20th Historic District.
+Since the early 19th century, Princeton’s African American residents occupied this segregated district as a proud, self-sufficient and self-sustaining community.

-These plaques will allow anyone living in or visiting Princeton to take a self-guided walking tour of the Witherspoon-Jackson neighborhood and learn the story of these places and the African American residents who populated them.
+These plaques will allow anyone living in or visiting Princeton to take a self-guided walking tour of the Witherspoon-Jackson neighborhood and learn the story of these places and their African American residents.

 Baker’s Alley looking south toward Nassau Street c.
 1925.
 This historic African American neighborhood was demolished to make way for Palmer Square.

 The history of these twenty-nine locations in and around the neighborhood was prepared by Ms. Shirley A. Satterfield, Princeton’s Historian of African American life.
 The following is an account, in Ms. Satterfield’s own words, about the history of African Americans in Princeton and the way we celebrate them today.

 The African American community has been a vital presence in Princeton since the late Seventeenth Century.
 Many residents were slaves who worked on large farms and in homes as domestic and agricultural servants.
 Many were slaves to the early presidents and trustees of The College of New Jersey (Princeton University).

 By the 1700s there were free colored residents who were descendants of slaves and, in later years, many had migrated to Princeton from the South to find employment.